blakegarretson/essentials/main.md

 ## Photo/Image Editor

+- [Affinity](https://www.affinity.studio) is a free all-in-one solution for raster and vector editing, as well as desktop publishing.
+The user experience is really well thought out, and the functionality is all there, which makes it easy to recommend.
+For most people, Affinity is probably a better (and cheaper!) alternative to the Adobe suite.
+Just be aware that the AI-based functions (like generative fill) require a paid Canva subscription, but you don’t need to pay anything if you just want to use traditional image/vector editing tools. **(Windows, Mac)**

+### Honorable Mentions

-- [GIMP](http://www.gimp.org/): Robust image editor similar to Photoshop.
+- [GIMP](http://www.gimp.org/): A tried-and-true robust image editor similar to Photoshop.
 It might not be appropriate for a casual user who just wants to crop some photos, but it’s not really suited for pros either given some of the missing features.
 Having said that, it will almost certainly get the job done if you have the patience to learn the tool.
 Bonus: the scripting allows for complex plugins and automation.
     - Also check out [Krita](https://krita.org/en/)  (below) for image editing.
 While it has historically focused more on digital painting than general editing, it has many features that make it a great choice for general editing for many use cases as well.
+- [Inkscape](https://inkscape.org/en/): Incredibly capable vector image editor for creating professional quality, scalable diagrams, logos, you-name-it.
+Its functionality rivals Adobe Illustrator, although sometimes the tools don’t map one-to-one.

 ## Digital Sketching/Painting